note/xml-lens/docs/src/main/tut/docs/cookbook.md

 This chapter provides examples of common operations you may find useful when traversing and modifying XML trees.

-All examples presented here should compile fine with following imports:
+All examples presented here should compile fine with following imports, if some additional import is needed it will be covered in example code:

 ```tut:silent
 import pl.msitko.xml.parsing.XmlParser